sampsyo/ppl-intro/ppl.md

     Enumerate(model)

 Running this will show the distribution over all the observed data.
 This isn't terribly useful, but it is interesting.
-We can see, for example, that if we know *nothing else* about a researcher, our model says they're quite likely to go to none of the conferences and to be interested in none of the papers.
+We can see, for example, that if we know *nothing else* about a researcher, our model says they're quite likely to take none of the classes and to be interested in none of the papers.
 Fine.

 ## Conditioning